claudiamohh/lightning-tablenet/README.md

 For a better understanding of the pretrained VGG19 model, refer to `vgg19_understanding.ipynb` in `notebooks' directory.
 In this notebook, the last classifier layer of VGG19 is replaced with 10 output classes to suit the training of MNIST dataset.

-Users are to create a new directory `pretrained_model` and save the model weights inside (refer to `Getting Started` Section).
+Users are to create a new directory `pretrained_models` and save the model weights inside (refer to `Getting Started` Section).
 If you are training your own model, do rename it to `tablenet_baseline_adam_gradclipping.ckpt` to be able to run gradio_demo.py.

 # Getting Started